USEPA/epaRShinyTemplate/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of epaRShinyTemplate is to supply users the EPA banner from the Easey Design System.
+The goal of epaRShinyTemplate is to supply users the EPA banner from the EASEY Design System.

 ## Installation

+To install this package from R Studio:

+`install_github("https://github.com/USEPA/epaRShinyTemplate" , auth_token = "personal_access_token")`

+For documentation to get a personal access token, go to [this github docs page](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on).

+## Build locally

+Below are steps if you want to compile your own local tarball of the package.

-First clone the repo and add an .npmrc file and add required lines with your token.
+1) clone the repo and add an authenticaion token to the .npmrc file.
 ```
-//npm.pkg.github.com/:_authToken=TOKEN
+//npm.pkg.github.com/:_authToken=AUTH_TOKEN
 @us-epa-camd:registry=https://npm.pkg.github.com
 ```
+(Note: some of these steps will take a few minutes.)

-Then in your terminal run `yarn install`
+2) in your terminal run `yarn install`

-Run `yarn run webpack`
+3) run `yarn run webpack`

-Switch out in your webpack.config.js the following
+4) switch out the following in your webpack.config.js

 ```
 ...